Mohammad Mohammadi Gilani

-Ayatollah Mohammad Mohammadi Gilani (محمد محمدی گیلانی) (31 August 1928 – 9 July 2014) was a member of the Assembly of Experts of the Islamic Republic of Iran.
+Mohammad Mohammadi Gilani (محمد محمدی گیلانی) (31 August 1929 – 9 July 2014) was a member of the Assembly of Experts of the Islamic Republic of Iran.
 He was the chief justice of the supreme court of Iran, a position different from the head of the judiciary.

 Gilani was a judge of Tehran's Islamic Revolutionary Court for 1980–85.
 Later, he was a member of the Guardian Council between 1986 and 1992.
+Gilani was one of the judges that handed out death sentences to protestors during the 1981–1982 Iran Massacres.
+In a press conference, Gilani justified the trials and executions of the young girls.
+"By the Islamic canon," he stated, "a nine-year-old girl is mature.
+So there is no difference for us between a nine-year-old girl and a 40-year-old man."

-Gilani is also known for having signed the death warrants of Baha'i leaders in the years following the 1979 Islamic Revolution.
+Gilani is also known for having signed the death warrants of Baháʼí Faith leaders in the years following the 1979 Islamic Revolution.